One Hundred Years Later, Same Message. 1916 - 2017

 Major Fleet was flabbergasted.
 This is the first he had heard of such an idea.
-He pointed out to the Secretary that the best plane in the Army’s inventory was the JN-4D, known as the Jenny, which was so underpowered that if you tried to turn the plane without first dipping her nose, the plane would stall.
+He pointed out to the Secretary that the best plane in the Army’s inventory was the JN-4D, known as the Jenny, which was so under-powered that if you tried to execute a turn without first dipping her nose, the Jenny would stall.

 Major Fleet (whose personal motto was, "Nothing Short of Right Is Right") immediately called the Curtiss Aeroplane Corporation on Long Island and ordered the emergency conversion of twelve Jenny’s - replacing the front seat controls with storage for mail bags, changing the 90 hp engine with a 150 hp one, and adding fuel tanks to increase the range.
 Curtiss promised to deliver the planes to Belmont Park airfield on May the 13th.

 But as Fleet overcame each obstacle it seemed two more popped up.
 Originally he wanted to start the Washington flights out of College Park, Maryland, nine miles north of the capital (and thus saving nine miles on the first or the last leg).
 But the Post Office insisted on using Potomac Park, on the Tidal basin, (top of the above photo), right next to the middle of Washington, and ringed by huge trees.
 The Department of the Interior was insistent that not a branch of those magnificent trees be broken.
 Fleet then asked for six of the most experienced pilots in America to fly the routes.